bollu/bollu.github.io/README.md

 - Normally, if you just change Python code in the library, it suffices to run `./sage -br` to update Python.

-(only if you changed docs, and want to test that they still work, you'd need to run `make`, or `make doc-html`)
+- only if you changed docs, and want to test that they still work, you'd need to run `make`, or `make doc-html`

+- To run doctests, can run `./sage -t <filepath>`.
+[More info on the sage doctesting page](https://doc.sagemath.org/html/en/developer/doctesting.html)

 - `make build && ./sage -n=jupyter ./test-ddg-notebook.ipynb` is reasonably fast.